srobo/runbook/docs/infrastructure/requesting-infrastructure.md

   mention their username and we'll use the email address they use for Slack;
   otherwise prefer to directly messaging this once you have a response rather than including this in a public Slack message)
-- any email groups they should be part of which are not self service
+- any email groups they should be part of which are not self service (all volunteers are always added to the "Volunteers" group)

 Once the volunteer has an account they will be asked to add [other details][volunteer-details] to their account for the charity's records.